-[Solved] plugged in, not charging on Windows 10
+[Solved] laptop plugged in, not charging on Windows 10

 Does this look familiar?

-If your laptop is running on Windows 10, and you’re seeing this error saying plugged in, not charging, you’re not alone.
-Many Windows users are reporting it.
-But the good news is you can fix it.
+If your laptop is running on Windows 10, and you’re seeing this error saying plugged in, not charging, it could be super frustrating.
+But there’s no need to panic.
+It’s usually possible to fix.

 1) Disconnect your laptop’s power plug.